sablier-labs/v1-safe-app/README.md

 ## Other ways to use Sablier :hammer_and_pick:

-If you don't have a Gnosis Safe but would like to use Sablier, head to [pay.sablier.finance](https://pay.sablier.finance) to create streams and
+If you don't have a Gnosis Safe but would like to use Sablier, there is [pay.sablier.finance](https://pay.sablier.finance) for creating streams and
-[app.sablier.finance](https://app.sablier.finance) to withdraw from streams.
-You'll need an Ethereum wallet and some ERC20 tokens to interact with the dapps.
+[app.sablier.finance](https://app.sablier.finance) for withdrawing from streams.

 ## Contributing :raising_hand_woman:

 We highly encourage participation from the community to help shape the development of Sablier.
-If you are interested in contributing or have any questions, ping us on [Twitter](https://twitter.com/sablierhq) or [Telegram](https://t.me/sablier).
+If you are interested in contributing or have any questions, ping us on [Discord](https://discord.gg/KXajCXC).

 ### Getting set up

-To start developing on the Sablier Safe app, first clone this repository and enter the new directory.
+To start developing on the Sablier Safe App, first clone this repository and enter the new directory.

 ```bash
 git clone https://github.com/TomAFrench/sablier-safe-app.git